LincolnCheng/IPv6Landmarker/README.md

 ## Paper

-The approach is described in the paper submitted to the Computers & Security journal.
+The approach is described in the paper submitted to the Transactions on Network Science and Engineering journal.

 ## Appreciate